lidofinance/docs/docs/guides/steth-integration-guide.md

 ### Goerli wstETH for testing

 The most recent testnet version of the Lido protocol lives on Goerli testnet ([see the full list of contracts deployed here](https://docs.lido.fi/deployed-contracts/goerli)).
 Just like on mainnet, Goerli wstETH for testing purposes can be obtained by approving the desired amount of stETH to the WstETH contract on Goerli, and then calling `wrap` method on it.
 The corresponding amount of Goerli stETH will be locked on the WstETH contract, and the wstETH tokens will be minted to your account.
+Goerli Ether can also be converted to wstETH directly using the [wstETH shortcut](#wsteth-shortcut) – just send your Goerli Ether to WstETH contract on Goerli, and the corresponding amount of wstETH will be minted to your account.

 ### wstETH on L2s